 - 2.5x – From 2009 to August 2011:

 - This series released four pre-version (from Alpha 0 in November 2009 to Beta in July 2010) and three stable versions (from 2.57 - April 2011 to 2.59 - August 2011).
-It is one of the most important development projects, with a total refactor of the software with new functions, redesign of the internal window manager and event/tool/data handling system, and new Python API.
+It was one of the most important development projects, with a total refactor of the software with new functions, redesign of the internal window manager and event/tool/data handling system, and new Python API.
 The final version of this project was Blender 2.59 in August 2011.

 Video: From Blender 1.60 to 2.50